 Figure 1: Rubrics 'matrix'

 For students to achieve a desired grade, they need to know the criteria and judgements which will be used to determine their levels of achievement (or grades).
 A carefully crafted rubric will provide a rich source of information to the student, indicating how failing and exemplary grades compare, as well as the gradations between these extremes.
 Rubrics can therefore provide useful information to students about what they need to include as they develop their responses to an assessment.
+A rubric should always be provided to students before they begin work on an assessment.
 The example rubric provided below demonstrate how students might see various grades differentiated and determine what they need to include.
-A well-designed rubric should therefore reduce questions about what is expected, saving staff and students time and confusion.

 Just as rubrics make transparent the criteria and judgements which will be used to determine different levels of achievement and how to attain them, the same information is also made clear to those marking assessments.
 Rubrics therefore provide a way to support the marking process and allow less variation across grades (especially where different markers are assessing different student submissions).
 Reducing marker variation leads to less student confusion and increases assessment validity.

 Providing both students and marking staff with transparent grading criteria and standardised, consistent feedback should ensure there is less confusion about how a grade is determined.
-Standardised feedback helps students understand academic expectations (across different areas of study) and allows them to see how they acquired a grade thus supporting the development of assessment literacy in students.
+Standardised feedback helps students understand academic expectations (across different areas of study) and allows them to see how they acquired a grade; this supports the development of assessment and feedback literacy in students.

 According to Orrell (2020, p.3) “higher education courses are responsible for developing student thinking and reasoning so that they leave higher education functioning at a higher level of thinking than at that which they entered.”
 Therefore, it is useful to provide students with a guide (rubric) that allows them to assess how well they have met specific criteria linked to learning outcomes.
 Rubrics can support learning by providing students with information about both what they have learned and how well they have learned it.
 Once they become more astute at using rubrics, students will be able to judge their own work and identify their own gaps in learning.